tehfalcon-vw/MIB2-Can-Bridge-MK5-B6/README.md

 ## Features

-- Fixes MIB2/RCD330 screen brightness on Mk5 cars by correcting the illumination/dimming message.
+- Fixes MIB2/RCD330 screen brightness on cars by correcting the illumination/dimming message.
 - Keeps the radio responsive to the dash dimmer wheel when ambient/headlight illumination is active.
-- Translates MIB2/RCD330 audio text to the VW Red MFD Audio page.
+- Translates MIB2/RCD330 audio text to the Red MFD Audio page.
-- Translates MIB2 navigation distance/street text to the VW Red MFD Navigation page.
+- Translates MIB2 navigation distance/street text to the Red MFD Navigation page.
 - Optionally maps steering wheel MFD Up & Down buttons to previous/next while the Audio page is actively displayed.

+## VCDS/OBD11 Coding Needed

+5F Control Unit --> Adaptations --> Dimming illumination for Display Unit -->  `Y3` to `30%` and `Y4` to `100%`
+Security Access code may be needed: 20103

 ## Hardware Needed